Ryan82924/Repository/README.md

 For the React Part 1 I learned about using nav links to set up routing as a single page application.
 I also learned about establishing each HTML component as a React component I also learned a lot about modularization as well.

 For React Part 2 I learned a lot about the syntax requirements (syntax errors/debugging took the most amount of time).
-(Unfinished)
+I also learned a lot about the different components of a functional react app like use effect and use state. in addition I felt like I learned a lot about JS functions and react specific functions as well.
+I felt like so far this part of the project has helped me to learn the most out of all of the parts.
 -->